Next Examination Period: December 8 - 19, 2015

 - Turn off and place all cell phones, personal audio equipment and other electronic devices in bags

 - At the MTCC, KHW073 and Upper Gym: plastic bags will be provided for electronic devices and wallets, etc. The bags must be sealed, placed under the student's chair and returned at the end of the exam.

-No personal belongings can be brought to the exam desk.
+No personal belongings other than those in the security bag can be brought to the exam desk.

 - Place student ID on the upper right hand corner of the desk for verification